Makerspace Research Collaborative

 Academic Majors of Interest

-Though open to all majors, we are most interested in students majoring in:
+Though open to all majors, we are especially interested in students from:

 - Engineering